-Hyangmok’s work continues in a tradition of bold, somewhat crude, almost post-aesthetic contemporary painting, in the vein of Danny Fox or Henry Taylor.
-Combining a flattened perspective; a crude, heavily-worked surface; unpredictable colour-schemes; and irreverent subject matter – from disembodied heads to ducks to platters of fruit or bottles of champagne – the paintings seem somehow atemporal, acultural, ahistorical, and, paradoxically, universally relatable.
+Hyangmok’s work continues in a tradition of bold, somewhat crude, almost post-aesthetic contemporary painting.
+His work combines a flattened perspective; a raw, heavily-worked surface; unpredictable colour-schemes; and irreverent subject matter – from disembodied heads to ducks to platters of fruit or bottles of champagne – the paintings seem somehow atemporal, acultural, ahistorical, and, paradoxically, universally relatable.
 Hailing from South Korea, Hyangmok is into surfing and weightlifting, but also keen on dream-analysis and the subtle unspoken intricacies of human interaction.
 Through recontextualization, the non-sequitur, deconstruction, and a fair amount of dark humour, Hyangmok’s paintings would seem just as relevant in California just as soon as they seem to articulate the kind of laissez-faire, post-punk lifestyle of a South Korean millennial.

 The manner in which he speaks about his work would not seem out of place, in, say, a Haruki Murakami novel:

 It seems cloudy and gray, like a dream, but it’s expressed very clearly.
 All the elements in my work are arranged through my imagination into a single story.
 In the very middle of it, A person: he or she or it, is myself or a portrait of a modern person at the same time.
 A character.
 Sometimes we can remember the characters in our dreams, but mostly, we can’t.
 I try to express the stories that no one can remember but me, as dreams i’ve never experienced, and as uncannily familiar moments someone has maybe experienced before, in the past.